instadeepai/emmo/docs/explanations/em_algorithm_per_group_background.md

 ### Log Likelihood Function

-Like the standard MHC-I deconvolution, the method takes as input a list of $N$ peptides (**currently only 9-mers are supported**) and (a range of) the number $K$ of classes, which correspond to the motifs/specificities that are expected to be contained in the list.
+Like the standard MHC1 deconvolution, the method takes as input a list of $N$ peptides (**currently only 9-mers are supported**) and (a range of) the number $K$ of classes, which correspond to the motifs/specificities that are expected to be contained in the list.
 Additionally, a PPM $b$ containing the background frequencies must be provided for each group.